 government set up by the Median kings and retained Medes in high

 office.
-Darius, the head of the
+Darius, the head of the province of

 Babylon was a Mede, but he was under the authority of Cyrus the